Exposing Hidden Biases in Text-to-Image Models via Automated Prompt Search: Experiments

 \subsection{Discussion}

 \textbf{Limitations.} \textit{Limited representation of biased attributes:} Our method uses a limited number of attributes to represent gender and race attributes.
 This, however, is not a core limitation of our method, as the classification heads can be replaced by more fine-grained attribute classifiers, given a sufficiently rich dataset of attribute prompts. \textit{Technical limitations:} We acknowledge our reliance on external classifiers trained on a manually curated dataset, as well as on the language model used for generation.
 Both of these models can and do influence the generation of the prompts, imparting their own biased representations.
-However, we believe our method expands the possibilities of bias detection and mitigation and will be helpful in the development of new debiasing frameworks that transcend these limitations.
+However, we believe that our method expands the possibilities of bias detection and mitigation, contributing to the development of new debiasing frameworks that transcend current limitations.